f5devcentral/f5-agility-labs-waf/docs/waf302/module1-arcadiareview/lab1.rst

-Lab 1.1: Creation of an AWAF base policy
+Lab 1.1: Lab En
 =========================================

-We’re going to be working in the BIG-IP to create an ASM template with some specific settings applied that we can use on our VS.
+We’re going to be working in the BIG-IP, AS3, and Postman to deploy an ASM template with reference to a hosted swagger definition file.
-Once the template is created, we’ll use AS3 and Postman to add an ASM policy to a VS based on our template to show how to add automation of ASM policies to applications.

-1.1.1 Open RDP to the Client linux
+1.1.1 Open RDP to the Windows Client linux
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **For users with Mac's, keystrokes won't show as you type.
 Don't worry, just keep typing and login.**